The Difference Between Steam & Hot Water Boilers

-Businesses, in all kind of industries, use boilers to meet the energy demands of their facilities.
+Businesses, in all kinds of industries, use boilers to meet the energy demands of their facilities.
 Those needs may vary.
 There are two types of boilers to choose from — hot water or steam boilers.
 The key difference between the two comes down to temperature.

 It sounds straightforward, but you need to be aware of this difference.
 That’s because determining which kind of boiler is right for a given facility depends on the application the unit will be used for.

 Hot water heaters are used to provide heat

 The decision to go with a hydroponic heating system or hot water boiler means you probably need the unit to meet your facility’s water and air heating demands.
 This type of boiler can deliver temperatures of 180-200° Fahrenheit.

 For those functions that need even more heat, a high-temperature hot water boiler, which provides temperatures of up to 240° Fahrenheit, is an option.
 You can expect an operating pressure of between 30 to 125 psig from a high-temperature hot water boiler.